CathyChang1996/python-data-assignments/assignment1/README.md

 ## License
 CC 4.0
 ## Future Work
-Scrape more about lyrics characteristics, genre, tempo(etc.) to find out some pattern about popular music.
+Scrape more about lyrics characteristics, genre, tempo(etc.) to find out some patterns about popular music.
-Take advantage of this website: [Million song dataset](https://labrosa.ee.columbia.edu/millionsong/)